sherfert/GTR/README.md

 in the algorithm, placed in the folder 'gtr/tree-reducer/inferredRules'.
 If you want to use your own corpus to infer knowledge, like described in Section 4.2, follow these steps.

-1. Place your corpus files in 'program-generation/corpusForTestingJS' for JavaScript or 'program-generation/corpusForTestingPy' for Python.
+1. Place your corpus files in 'program-generation/corpusForTestingJS' for JavaScript or 'program-generation/corpusForTestingPy' for Python or 'program-generation/corpusForTestingPDF' for PDF.
 Do not use subfolders.
 2. Navigate to the folder 'gtr'
-3. Run 'node analyzeCorpus.js PY' or 'node analyzeCorpus.js JS'
+3. Run 'node analyzeCorpus.js PY' or 'node analyzeCorpus.js JS' or 'node analyzeCorpus.js PDF'
    This places the inferred knowledge in ./program-generation/results/inferredKnowledge/ It also places a learning curve CSV there.
 (See Figure 5)